 Join New Color.

 Using the Off White yarn, pull the yarn into any one of the stitches of round 2 that we skipped in the previous round.
-Tie a knot.
+Tie a knot or use a slip stitch through a loop on the hook to add the new yarn color.

 For this round, as you work, push the stitches for round 3 away from your work a bit so they are out of the way.
 The stitches for this round 4 will be worked in front of round 3 stitches and into round 2 stitches.

 Insert the hook in the stitch and CH 3.
 (Counts as the first DC of the round).
-CH 4, SK over to the next SK ST of round 2 and work a DC.
+Then work CH 4, SK over to the next SK ST of round 2 and work a DC.
 [CH 4, SK over to the next SK ST of round 2 and work a DC].
 Repeat between [ ] all the way around.
-At the end of the round work a SL ST into the top of the CH 3.
+At the end of the round work a CH 4 and SL ST into the top of the CH 3 of the first 7 CH STs.
 (You should have 8 DC stitches in this round).

 At the end of this round do not fasten off the yarn.
 Just pull the loop larger so it doesn’t slip out.